ElpisTser/local-network-text-transfer/README.md

 ## 📱 Mobile App

 - Built with **React Native** using **Expo**
-- Uses **axios** to send requests
+- Communicates with the server via **axios**
+- Supports both **manual input** and **QR code scanning** for server setup

 ### Screens

 - **Connection Screen**
-  - Lets the user manually input the server address
+  - Enter the server URL manually or scan the QR code provided by the server
-  - Sends a `GET /ping` request to verify connectivity
+  - Performs a `GET /ping` request to verify connectivity
-  - Displays success or error feedback
+  - Displays connection status and navigates to the next screen upon success
 - **Text Transfer Screen**
-  - Shown only after a successful connection
+  - Appears after a successful connection
   - Allows the user to input and send text
-  - Sends the text to the `POST /log` endpoint on the server
+  - Sends data to the server's `POST /log` endpoint

 ---